16/07/2015 12:00 AM

 Substance and style!

 At the heart of any well thought out garden design is an honest and open dialogue with the client at the initial consultation stage.
 Most reputable designers will have a standard questionnaire, which they ask clients to complete in advance of the first meeting.
-This will help to establish some of the key issues / priorities for the garden and may include:
+This helps to establish some of the key issues / priorities for the garden and may include:

 - Agreeing the main functional requirements for the outdoor space e.g..
 Entertaining?
 Rest and relaxation?
 Play area?
 Grow your own zone?
+Privacy?

 - Agreeing the preferred style of garden e.g. contemporary, minimalist, traditional cottage etc.